deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Introduction.md

     * Planner - the agent emphasizes upfront planning followed by stepwise execution.
 * Profile - describes what the agent does so other people and other agents know when to use it.
 * Knowledge - uploading documents allows the agent follow a RAG pattern.
 A limited number of documents can uploaded via watsonx Orchestrate, and they are indexed to an in-memory vector database.
 Alternatively, the agent can connect to dedicated vectors databases such as Milvus, Elasticsearch or others.
-* Toolset - tools and agent can be added to help the agent take actions.
+* Toolset - [tools](#tools) and [collaborative agents](#collaborative-agents) can be added to help the agent take actions.
 The difference between tools and agents is really down to granularity.
 A tool might be a fine grained service which calls a single API that could be reused by multiple agents, whereas an agent would be a more coarse grained 'module'.
 This is not a new concept to IT architects!
 * Behaviour - defines how the agent should react to requests, what its purpose is, what tools it should use and how it should respond.
 * Channels - watson Orchestrate provides a web chat UI, but the agent can also be connected to other channels such as Teams, Facebook messenger etc.